How to Calculate Tax on Sale of Commercial Property

 Calculating your holding period starts the day after you acquire the property and ends on the day you sell it.
 For example, if you purchased an investment property on November 5, 2024, and sold it on the same date in 2025, you held the property for exactly one year, classifying the gain as short-term.
 If you sold it on August 3, 2026, that would be over a year and would classify as a long-term gain.

-What Taxes Apply When Selling Commercial Property?
+What Taxes Apply to a Commercial Property Sale?

 When selling a commercial property, several types of taxes can apply.
 The most common of them is the capital gains tax, which is charged on the profit you make from the sale of the property.
 Another tax you might owe is the depreciation recapture tax on the depreciation claimed over the years.